Barolo vs. Barbaresco: who will win the contest?

-Barolo VS Barbaresco endless challenge
+Barolo VS Barbaresco: an endless challenge

 Fighting without weapons but with tastings!